-

 Mexidol® solution for intravenous and intramuscular administration, 50 mg/ml, 2 ml

-For more detailed information about this drug, please refer to the Summary of Product Characteristics (SmPC).
+For more detailed information about this medicinal product, please refer to the Summary of Product Characteristics (SmPC).

-Stream infusion of Mexidol® is performed slowly for 5-7 minutes, and drop infusion of the drug is performed at a rate of 40-60 drops per minute.
+Mexidol® is administered slowly by jet injection over 5-7 minutes, and by drip injection at a rate of 40-60 drops per minute.

-The mode of administration and dosing regimen for each indication are given in section 3 of the package insert.
+The method of administration and dosage regimen for each indication are provided in section 3 of the package leaflet.

-When administered by infusion, Mexidol® should be diluted in 100-150 ml of 0.9 % sodium chloride solution or 5% dextrose (glucose) solution.
+For infusion administration, Mexidol® should be diluted in 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution.

 Symptoms: drowsiness, insomnia.

-Treatment: due to low toxicity, overdosage is unlikely.
-Treatment is usually not required, symptoms disappear within a day.
-In the case of pronounced manifestations, supportive and symptomatic treatment should be administered.
+Treatment: Due to low toxicity, overdose is unlikely.
+Treatment is generally not required; symptoms resolve spontaneously within 24 hours.
+In severe cases, supportive and symptomatic treatment is administered.

 Incompatibility

-This drug should not be mixed with other medications, except for the solutions used for infusion preparation (0.9% sodium chloride solution or 5% dextrose (glucose) solution).
+This medicinal product should not be mixed with other medicinal products, with the exception of preparations for the preparation of a solution for infusion (0.9% sodium chloride solution or 5% dextrose (glucose) solution).